apache/druid/docs/api-reference/sql-api.md

 #### Sample response

-A successful request returns a `202 ACCEPTED` response and an empty response.
+A successful request returns an HTTP `202 ACCEPTED` message code and an empty response body.